Mind War: Characters, cast and filming

 Actor Walter Koenig, who played the recurring role of Psi Cop Alfred Bester, is best known for he portrayal of Pavel Chekov in the original Star Trek series and films.
 Koenig was originally offered the role of Knight Two in the episode 'And the Sky full of Stars', but was unable to do so because of health issues.
-Koenig was shifted to the role of Bester in this episode.
+Koenig was shifted to the role of Bester in this episode, with the character being specifically written with Koenig in mind.
+Straczynski had seen Koenig's theater work, and felt that Koenig had been typecast as Chekov.
+Koenig's performance as Bester was so well received that Bester – intended to be a one-off appearance – became a recurring character, with Koenig becoming a semi-regular cast member.
+Bester is named after Alfred Bester, who had been a friend of series conceptual consultant Harlan Ellison, and author of The Demolished Man, a futuristic novel featuring a telepathic police force.